-The basic grant amount depends on the number of people in your TAFDC assistance unit and your net countable income.
-See How much will you get each month?.
+The basic grant amount depends on the number of people in your TAFDC assistance unit (the number of people your grant is for) and your net countable income.
+See Part 2 Assistance Units and How much will you get each month?

 The basic grant includes a $40 per month rent or mortgage allowance if you pay for private, unsubsidized housing.
 106 C.M.R. § 705.910.

 The minimum grant amount is $10 a month.
-If you are eligible for less than that, you will not get a cash payment but you will still be considered a recipient for purposes of MassHealth and other benefits (and you will get the clothing allowance in September).
+If you are eligible for at leats $1 but less than that, you will not get a cash payment but you will still be considered a recipient for purposes of MassHealth and other benefits (and you will get the clothing allowance in September).
 106 C.M.R. § 204.500.

 - The DTA worker has a duty to help identify any benefits you might be eligible for.
 106 C.M.R. § 701.220(A); DTA Transitions, August 2007, p.
 5.

 - You are eligible for the full $300 clothing allowance for each child in the assistance unit under age 19.
 You can apply any time in September and get the full clothing allowance.
 You can get the full clothing allowance even if you would not be eligible for TAFDC without the September increase in the Need and Payment Standards.
 DTA Online Guide (Clothing Allowance).

 - The clothing allowance amount is set in the annual state budget.
 The current amount of $300 for each child first applied to the clothing allowance paid in September 2017.
 Advocacy is sometimes needed to keep the clothing allowance from going down and to get it increased.

 You may be able to get free legal help from your local legal aid program.
 Or email a question about your own legal problem to a lawyer.

 Download the entire book as an eBook - Find out how